 Instead of wishing back their years of early adolescence, welcome these new emotions with understanding and patience.
 Here’s how to help your child cope with big feelings.

-Don’t Confuse Emotional for Weak
+Don’t Confuse Emotional With Weak

 Sometimes it can be embarrassing to see your child have an emotional outburst in the middle of a supermarket or other places where many people can witness your child’s emotional breakdown.
 As embarrassing as these situations may be, having emotions or being emotional doesn’t mean that your child is weak.
 Avoid calling your child names or assuming that their feelings need to be limited or changed.
 Everyone is born with a different temperament, and your child may have been born with more sensitivity than you are used to.